What’s newGlobal Highlights

 • Keep valuables in a front pocket or hidden pouch.

-• Carry a small umbrella; rain can start abruptly.
+• Carry a small umbrella; rain is frequent.

 Send feedback / Suggest a hidden gem